-These consolidated financial statements were authorized for issue by the Board of Directors on March 5, 2020.
+These consolidated financial statements were authorized for issue by the Board of Directors on August 11, 2021.
 They are signed on behalf of the Company by:

-"Adriaan Bakker"

-"Stephen W. Pearce"

-Stephen W. Pearce, Director
+"Adriaan Bakker" "Stephen W. Pearce" Adriaan Bakker, Director Stephen W. Pearce, Director

-Adriaan Bakker, Director

-See accompanying notes to these consolidated financial statements

 Vanadiumcorp Resource Inc. CONSOLIDATED STATEMENTS OF COMPREHENSIVE LOSS (Expressed in Canadian Dollars)